 Our dedicated courtrooms provide a realistic learning environment for students to gain confidence in their advocacy skills.
 Students are coached by lawyers who volunteer their time to share their experience.

 Our successful mooting teams compete in interstate, international and in-house competitions.
 We also host two prestigious mooting competitions.

-Our capstone units draw together the skills and theory you've learned through the degree, and prepare you as a career-ready, future proof graduate.
+Our capstone units draw together the practical skills and theory you've learned through the degree, preparing you for tomorrow's careers.

 The law capstone explores how technology and innovation affect the way lawyers work.
 A virtual internship with MinterEllison includes guidance and feedback from partners in the firm.
-Your research could form the foundation for future submission to a law journal.
+Your research could lead to a law journal submission.